prathamesh-sonpatki/golang-challenge/_posts/2015-03-01-go-challenge1.md

 **Update**:

 * This challenge is now closed.
+* The winners will be declared on 28th March.
+2015.
 * The (#2) challenge by **Guillaume J. Charmes** is scheduled for 1st Apr.
 2015.

 ---